A31Nesta/grand-web/grand/README.md

 }
 ```

-- `grand::compile()` takes a string slice and returns a `GrandEx` object containing the "compiled" expression.
+- `grand::compile()` takes a string slice and returns a `GrandEx` object containing the compiled expression.
 Some minimal optimizations are done if possible.

 - `grand::GrandEx::generate()` runs the expression and returns the random number generated.

-## Building
+## Building to WASM

 Run this command to build the library for WASM:
 ```bash